mozartspa/mobx-form/website/docs/api/useForm.md

 validate(): Promise<FormErrors>
 ```

-Perform form validation.
+Performs form validation.
 It returns a Promise that is resolved with the errors.

 ---